 - Increase the number of diverse organizations and communities involved in the historic preservation field and served by public and private preservation programs.

 Diversity Interns will complete a rotation amongst all divisions headquartered in Austin and then complete a special project in a division of their choice.
-Diversity Interns will receive a $5,000 stipend provided by the Friends of the Texas Historical Commission, for an eight week internship (40-hour week).
+Diversity Interns will receive a monthly salary of $3,000 (40-hour week), minus applicable taxes and state mandated deductions, for an eight week internship provided by the Texas Historical Commission.
 Interns will work under the supervision of the THC, at its headquarters in Austin and/or “in the field” with its historic sites, an associated preservation organization such as a Main Street program, a heritage tourism program, a history museum or a historical association.
 Brief progress reports will be required, both during the employment period and at the conclusion of the student’s internship.

 Working with THC staff and programs will expose the Interns to the various and exciting vocational opportunities in the field of historic preservation, with the goal of encouraging more students from underrepresented ethnic groups to pursue careers in this field upon graduation.
 In return, the THC and its partner organizations will have the opportunity to meet promising young people who might choose to work in this field.